Bishop Schuckardt - Were His Holy Orders Valid?

 Bear in mind that Holy Orders are like a chain.
 No matter how many good links there are, if there is one broken link, the chain is useless.
 It will hold nothing.

-Holy Orders are similar.
-If anywhere down the line, if even so much as one consecrated bishop had received invalid Orders, then that bishop would be incapable of transmitting Orders to anyone else.
-If he consecrated a 100 bishops and those 100 bishops each consecrated another 100 bishops, you would have a grand total of zero bishops.
+So if anywhere down the episcopal line of bishops, if even so much as one bishop had received invalid Orders, then that bishop would be incapable of transmitting Orders to anyone else.
+If he consecrated 100 bishops and those 100 bishops each consecrated another 100 bishops, you would not have a grand total of 10,000 bishops, but rather your grand total would be zero bishops.
 The succession of bishops must be unbroken.
 So as we examine the episcopal lineage of Francis Schuckardt, it must be kept in mind that if even so much as one of the bishops in his lineage had invalid Holy Orders, then Francis would also have had invalid Holy Orders.
-If even so much as one of the bishops in his lineage had doubtfully valid Holy Orders, then Francis too would also have had only doubtfully valid Holy Orders, and such persons therefore must, as noted above, cease to function as clergymen.
+If even so much as one of the bishops in his lineage had doubtfully valid Holy Orders, then Francis too would also have had only doubtfully valid Holy Orders; and such a person therefore must, as noted above, cease to function as a clergyman.

 Presumption of Validity